btannady/projects/README.md

 The project involved the use of Unity3D as the gaming engine to run C# code.
 I primarily focused on creating the 3D graphic models and assets used within the "Food Quest" game.
 Our team had a lot of fun showcasing our project development in several UC San Diego hosted exhibitions.
 <br />
 <br />
-Check out my case study here: https://btannady.wixsite.com/portfolio/cast-study-2
+Check out my case study page here: https://btannady.wixsite.com/portfolio/cast-study-2
 <br />
 <br />
-Check out the video demo of our lead playing the early prototype of the game: https://youtu.be/z-KPfnebmsY
+Check out this video demo of our lead playing the early prototype of the game: https://youtu.be/z-KPfnebmsY

 <h2 id="biometrics">"Biometric Wearables Pipeline" | Heart Rate & Movement Detection Surveillance</h2>